Frank R. Gunter

-Gunter is an Associate Professor and has received three major and multiple minor awards for excellence in teaching.
+Professor Gunter has received three major and multiple minor awards for excellence in teaching economics.
 His service course is Eco 1: Principles of Economics.
-With respect to upper-level courses, he alternates between teaching Economic Development, the Political-Economy of China, and, a relatively new course, the Political-Economy of Iraq.
-One of the organizers of the Lehigh in China program, he led four student groups to the People's Republic of China for five-week courses on the country's economy and business environment.
+With respect to upper-level courses, he alternates between teaching Economic Development, the Political-Economy of China, and the Political-Economy of Iraq.
+One of the initial organizers of the Lehigh in China program, he led four student groups to the People's Republic of China for five-week courses on the country's economy and business environment.

 Professor Gunter is the author of The Political Economy of Iraq: Restoring Balance in a Post-Conflict Society (Edward Elgar Publishing, 2013) which was selected by Choice magazine as one of the outstanding academic titles of the year.
+It is now in its third hardback printing with a paperback and Arabic translation expected late in 2014.
 Other research efforts include the economics of entrepreneurship, corruption, capital flight, microfinance, and economic development during conflict.
 His research perspective is pragmatic and most of his work combines quantitative and qualitative analysis.
 In addition to Iraq, he has published research on the People’s Republic of China, Colombia and Latvia.

 A retired U.S. Marine Corps Reserve Colonel, he was mobilized after 9/11 to command a 6,000 Marine and Sailor combined arms training exercise (CAX 7/8-02).
 He later served as president of the Marine Reserve Mobilization Delay, Deferment, and Exemption Board; Deputy Director of the Tsunami Coalition Coordination Center in Thailand; and Deputy of Coalition Operations in Iraq.
-Prior to joining the Lehigh Faculty in 1983, he spent two years as a country risk analyst for the First National Bank of Chicago and a semester as an economic intern at the International Trade Commission.
+Prior to joining the Lehigh Faculty in 1983, he spent two years as a country risk analyst for the First National Bank of Chicago.

 Lehigh Faculty Compensation